Academic Catalog

 Altman, Pam, Lisa Metge-Egan, and Mari Caro.
 Sentence-Combining Workbook, 5th ed..
 2018.

 Instructor should provide a selection of appropriate, college-level readings sampling from representative texts across the disciplines, as well as reference materials focused on the strategies for integrated reading and writing and sentence-level skills.
 Above are two works that exemplify this blend of resources.
-The Graff, et al., text is an example of an anthology of readings with writing strategies, and the Altman, et al., text an example of a sentence combining or grammar workbook.
+The Graff, et al., text is an example of an anthology of readings across the disciplines with writing strategies, and the Altman, et al., text an example of a sentence combining or grammar workbook.

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments